scshasha/resume/README.md

 ### The ~Project~ Brief

 Build a portfolio web application and demonstrate your frontend + backend knowledge.
+Going MEAN!!!!

 ---